JensAyton/JATemplate/Readme.md

 * `trim` — Removes leading and trailing whitespace and newlines.
 * `length` — Produces the length of the receiver (coerced to a string).
 * `fold:` — Locale-sensitive removal of lesser character distinctions using `-[NSString stringByFoldingWithOptions:locale:]`.
 The argument is a comma-separated list of options.
 The currently supported options are `case`, `width` and `diacritics`.
+* `fit:` — truncates or pads the string as necessary to fit in a particular number of characters.
+It is intended for column formatting in command-line tools and logging, and is of little use with variable-width fonts.
+It takes one to four arguments separated by semicolons:
+  * The first is the desired width, a positive integer.
+  * The second is `start`, `center` or `end`, specifying where padding will be added if necessary.
+The default is `end`.
+  * The third is also `start`, `center` or `end`, specifying where truncation will occur if necessary.
+The default is `end` (irrespective of the second argument).
+  * The fourth is a string to insert when truncating.
+The default is `…` (a single-character elipsis).

 ### Boolean operators
 These operators coerce the receiver to a number using `-jatemplateCoerceToBoolean`.